Flag

 Training

 The Defence Health School is the NZDF's 'centre of excellence' for NZDF medical and health training.
-The school provides training that develops the knowledge, skills and attitudes required of NZDF personnel in order to prepare them for operational and domestic health roles.
+The school provides training that develops the knowledge, skills an attitudes required of NZDF personnel in order to prepare them for operational and domestic health roles.
 The Defence Health School provides initial training for all NZDF medics including delivery of the Military Medical Technician and Medic courses, and acts as course controller for training for health-related roles and health training provided by other NZDF health units.

-Specialist officers such as Nurses, General Practitioners, Surgeons and Allied Health are usually recruited after qualifying in their respective professions, but in some instances study is paid.
+Specialist officers such as Nurses, General Practitioners, Surgeons and Allied Health are usually recruited after training and qualifying in their respective professions, but in some instances study is paid.
 They are supported in their military skills development through funding of continuing professional development programs.
-Training through staff placements into civilian hospitals or with first responders occurs for specific trades, allowing staff to meet important training and qualification needs.
+Training through staff placements into civilian hospitals or with first responders occurs for specific trades, allowing staff to meet important qualification needs.
 This allows professional registration and competency to be maintained as required by the Health Practitioners Competency Assurance Act (2003).

 Deployable uniformed staff may also facilitate their training in primary medicine through rotations into Defence Health Centres if appropriate.
 This is especially relevant to training and qualifying in the Defence Medical Treatment Protocols.